reagent-project/reagent/docs/README.md

 5. [How do I force Component re-creation?](https://groups.google.com/forum/#!topic/reagent-project/tNY4gzk7TUY) (external link)
 6. [How do I access "props" in lifecycle methods?](http://nils-blum-oeste.net/clojurescripts-reagent-using-props-in-lifecycle-hooks/) (external link)
 7. [My component is not rerendering, what should I do?](FAQ/ComponentNotRerendering.md)

+### Want To Add An FAQ?

+Many Thanks!!
+We'd like that:
+1. As a base, just use the structure from one of the existing FAQs files
+2. Give us a PR which includes your new file AND a change to this README so your entry is listed.

 ## Commercial Videos Series